anykey0xde/anykey-sdk/README.md

 ... a quick word about renaming.

-Just a quick notice to anyone potentially tracking this repository: we've been informed that we are causing some confusion with an IT-system house named anykey GmbH.
+Just a quick notice to anyone potentially tracking these repositories: we've been informed that we are causing some confusion with an IT-system house named anykey GmbH.

 In case you are looking for Oracle, EMC, or similar data center solutions, we apologize for any